 Two Academy classes are scheduled each year.
 Citizens who have applied to attend are notified when a class has been scheduled.

 Will I be qualified to perform law enforcement services after attending the CPA?

-Does the Academy cost anything to attend?
+Does the CPA cost anything to attend?

 No. All materials are provided free to attendees.

 Are there any physical fitness requirements or mandatory activities?